 Captain Cook Bed and Breakfast

 The Aloha Guest House is an amazing eco-friendly bed and breakfast.
 We are located on a 5-acre organic tropical fruit farm 1500 ft. above the Big Island’s South Kona coastline.
-Our elevation provides for spectacular coastal views and a temperate climate of cool nights and warm days.
-Gorgeous sunsets, majestic palm trees, and the beauty of the Big Island awaits you at Aloha Guest House Bed and Breakfast.
+Our elevation offers spectacular coastal views and a temperate climate of cool nights and warm days.
+The Aloha Guest House is a traditional bed and breakfast in continuous operation for over twenty years.
+We have been reviewed by travel publications such as Lonely Planet and Frommer's.
+Hawaii Island has become inundated with unprofessional and illegal vacation rentals.
+Rest assured, the Aloha Guest House is a permitted B&B and adheres to the standards set by the Big Island Bed and Breakfast Association.
+So, don't hesitate to book your reservation.
+We welcome you to join us.
+Spectacular sunsets and the beauty and majesty of the Big Island await you at the Aloha Guest House Bed and Breakfast.

 Kohola Guest Room